DataWorld892/Excel-Projects/Bike Sales/README.md

 ### Steps followed:

-1. Opened dataset with Excel
+1. Opened dataset with Excel and familiarized with data

 2. Cleaned and formatted data for visualization